BoschInnovationCampusBerlin/BoschInnovationCampusBerlin.github.io/content/en/partners/_index.md

   src: "banner-friends.jpg"
 ---

 Every groundbreaking idea is fueled by supporters who champion collective ingenuity.
-Our partners transform this Metaverse Hackathon from a simple event to a hub of brilliance, providing essential support to bring innovative ideas to life.
+Our partners transform this Agentic AI Hackathon from a simple event to a hub of brilliance, providing essential support to bring innovative ideas to life.